Rafajel29/IDD-Fa19-Lab3/README.md

 **d.
 How would you get analog data from the Arduino analog pins to be byte-sized?
 How about analog data from the I2C devices?**

-For analog pins we get 10 bit data that needs to be converted to 8 bit data so that it can be saved in the EEPROM.
-We can acomplish this by mapping the 10 bit value 0-1023 to an 8 bit value 0-255.
-The new 8 bit value might not be precisly as accurate as the 10 bit value as some information is lost but it is the best possible way.
-The 8 bit value can later be recovered from memory and inflated to a number between 0-1023 again and will be within a few numbers of the correct original number.
-The other way is braek up the 10 bit number and save it as 4, 8-bit values that can be summed together to create the original 10 bit number
+For analog pins we get 10-bit data that needs to be converted to 8-bit data so that it can be saved in the EEPROM.
+We can accomplish this by mapping the 10-bit value 0-1023 to an 8-bit value 0-255.
+The new 8-bit value might not be precisely as accurate as the 10-bit value as some information is lost but it is the best possible way.
+The 8-bit value can later be recovered from memory and inflated to a number between 0-1023 again and will be within a few numbers of the correct original number.
+The other way is break up the 10-bit number and save it as 4, 8-bit values that can be summed together to create the original 10-bit number.

-For I2C we do not have the format of the data we will recieve.
-Because of the varying possible formats of data we will recieve each case will have to be evaluated individually.
-Then it wll have to be decided if the recieved data can be saved as is or need to be converted to 8-bit data using the map function or if the recieved value will have to be stored acros multiple 8-bit values.
+For I2C we do not have the format of the data we will receive.
+Because of the varying possible formats of data, we will receive each case will have to be evaluated individually.
+Then it will have to be decided if the received data can be saved as is or need to be converted to 8-bit data using the map function or if the received value will have to be stored across multiple 8-bit values.

 **e.
 Alternately, how would we store the data if it were bigger than a byte? (hint: take a look at the [EEPROMPut](https://www.arduino.cc/en/Reference/EEPROMPut) example)**

-By braeking the data up into byte sized data.
-For example an int could be 2 or 4 bytes with long int being 8 bytes.
-Since we know this it is possible to break up an int into 2 or 4 bytes these can then be accuratly stored in the EEPROM in 2 or 4 memory addresses.
+By breaking the data up into byte sized data.
+For example, an int could be 2 or 4 bytes with long int being 8 bytes.
+Since we know this it is possible to break up an int into 2 or 4 bytes these can then be accurately stored in the EEPROM in 2 or 4 memory addresses.

 **Upload your modified code that takes in analog values from your sensors and prints them back out to the Arduino Serial Monitor.**